Filed under:

 In my case, when I ask myself, “What would they do in this situation?”, these “they” are the people I simply admire and think about, those I envy a little bit.
 Sometimes it's a girl that I could not level my eyes with.
 What would she do with her smart head and beautiful face?
 Sometimes it's an extrovert friend who is liked by all, who gets along anywhere easily.
 Sometimes it's some relative.
 Sometimes someone famous, like a movie star or a singer.

-I simply play this thought in my mind.
+I simply play this thought in my head.
 But no one does anything.
 I can't think of anything they would do.
-But I have a belief that they would be better than me.
+But I have a belief they would be better than me.

 The rise of this question is fueled by many factors.
 It's primarily because of my insecurities, of course, the belief that I am weak and totally unable and doing poorly, that my actions are dull and childish.
 That I do not have any plan to solve the problem.
 And there is some secret key that just fits, and it's not up to me to find this key.
 But these people, these “they” will, because they are beautiful, smart, and better overall.